dynodict/dynodict-android/README.md

 }
 ```

-which can be used further in code:
+and can be used further in code:

 ```
  val loginButtonName = LoginScreen.ButtonName.get("Param1", time)